shlublu/ShlubluLib/README.md

 * **Linux**: `~/projects/shlublu-linux/include`

+### Documentation

+The Doxygen documentation of this library is available under `doc/html/index.html`.

 ## Unit tests

 Unit tests are available for Windows only.
 Coverage is not complete but is improving.